Duke Global Education for Undergraduates

-- Meet wth a Director of Academic Engagement (DAE): DAE's are specialists in the curriculuar and co-curricular, and research opportunities you can explore while at Duke, such as Global and Civic Engagement.
+STEP ONE: Meet wth a Director of Academic Engagement (DAE): DAE's are specialists in the curriculuar and co-curricular, and research opportunities you can explore while at Duke, such as Global and Civic Engagement.
 For example, DAE's for Global and Civic Engagement can help Pratt students integrate semester away experiences into a Pratt education.
 DAE's are a great first step for students to explore all global opportunities that includes study away.
 To schedule an appointment with a DAE, click here.

-- Meet with the Global Education Office: GEO staff will be able to discuss GEO policies and procedures, program-specific fees, deadlines, and any rules/regulations.
+STEP TWO: Meet with the Global Education Office: GEO staff will be able to discuss GEO policies and procedures, program-specific fees, deadlines, and any rules/regulations.
 GEO also maintains a database of pre-approved courses around the world.
-This is an excellent place to begin, however, you should not limit your search to this database soley.
+This is an excellent place to begin, however, you should not limit your search to this database solely.
 You are also encouraged to look outside this database if there is a course or a country you have identified but does not appear on the list.
 GEO will NOT be able to advise you on which courses will satisfy engineering degree requirements.

-- Meet with your Academic Dean: This is a required step outlined in the Pratt School of Engineering Study Away Policies and the Pratt School of Engineering Study Away Agreement.
+STEP THREE: Meet with your Academic Dean: This is a required step outlined in the Pratt School of Engineering Study Away Policies and the Pratt School of Engineering Study Away Agreement.
 Your Academic Dean will discuss your academic goals with you, and assist you in developing an academic plan that includes appropriate course work for study away.